newnightcoder/PRACTICAL-JS-blog-series/HOW REACT SAVED MY LIFE.md

 ## How much JS did i know when i started with React:

-- general JS syntax (but still learning new things and tricks everyday lol)
+- general JS syntax (but still learning new things and tricks almost everyday lol)
 - DOM manipulations and template literals, like:
 ```
 const todayDiv = document.querySelector("#today");